tlarsendataguy/us_airspace_data/readme.md

 The NASR and digital object files are parsed using Alteryx workflows.
 This repository contains the workflows used to parse and publish the NASR data to a PostgreSQL database hosted on Azure.
 To encourage an atmosphere of open collaboration, all workflows are provided under an MIT license.

+The data in the database will be updated on a 28-day cycle, in alignment with the NASR schedule.
+The date-time of the last update and the effective date of the data can be found in the properties table.

 ### Object catalog

 The following high-level objects are contained in the database, represented by 1 or more tables: